-Direct renters will receive notice of assessed rent
+CMC members will receive notice of assessed rent

-- · CEHL informs renters of the outcome of their rent assessment. - Renters need to inform Centrelink of the new rent amount to update Commonwealth Rent Assistance.
+- CEHL informs CMC member and renters of the outcome of their rent assessment. - Members and renters need to inform Centrelink of the new rent amount to update Commonwealth Rent Assistance.

 1 July 2024